 International Standard IEC 60950-1 has been prepared by IEC Technical Committee 74: Safety and energy efficiency of IT equipment.

-This first edition of IEC 60950-1 cancels and replaces the third edition of IEC 60950, issued in 1999, and constitutes a technical revision.
+This fourth edition cancels and replaces the third edition, issued in 1999 and constitutes a technical revision.

 The text of this standard is based on the following documents: